tymyrddin/red-reverse/source/docs/binary/elf.md

 #define ELFCLASSNUM	3
 ```

 The `EI_CLASS` byte denotes whether the binary is for a 32-bit or 64-bit architecture.
-In the former case, the `EI_CLASS` byte is set to the constant `ELFCLASS32` (which is equal to 1), while in the latter case, it’s set to `ELFCLASS64` (equal to 2).
+In the former case, the `EI_CLASS` byte is set to the constant `ELFCLASS32` (which is equal to 1), while in the latter case, it's set to `ELFCLASS64` (equal to 2).

 ```text
 #define EI_DATA		5		/* Data encoding byte index */